 ∆C = concentration difference across the membrane

 ∆X = thickness of the membrane.
 Diffusion is quite rapid over short distances but gets slower the further it goes.
 The time it takes for something to diffuse is proportional to the square of the distance.
 Therefore, if it takes one second to diffuse one centimeter, it would take 100 seconds to diffuse 10 cm and 10,000 seconds to diffuse 100 cm.
 So, to go 100 times further takes 10,000 times longer.
-In the body, diffusion is quite sufficient to cross the thin cell membrane, but to travel long distances by diffusion would be very slow.
-This is why we have other mechanisms, like the blood circulation, for moving substances long distances.
+In the body, diffusion is quite sufficient to cross the thin cell membrane, but traveling long distances by diffusion would be very slow.
+This is why we have other mechanisms, like blood circulation, for moving substances long distances.

-Facilitated Diffusion represents the movement of substances across the membrane that are too big and/or too polar to pass through the membrane.
+Facilitated diffusion represents the movement of substances across the membrane that are too big and/or too polar to pass through the membrane.
 This type of movement is mediated by integral membrane proteins called transport proteins.
-Unlike simple diffusion, this process of diffusion exhibits saturation and its rate is directly related to the concentration of specific transport proteins within the membrane.
+Unlike simple diffusion, this process of diffusion exhibits saturation, and its rate is directly related to the concentration of specific transport proteins within the membrane.
 In addition, this type of transport, like simple diffusion, does not require an input of energy.
 Facilitated diffusion can occur in two different ways, through channel proteins and carrier proteins.

 Channel proteins resemble fluid filled tubes through which the solutes can move down their concentration gradients across the membrane.
 These channels are often responsible for helping ions, such as Na+, K+, Ca2+, and Cl-, cross the membranes.
 Even though they are open tubes, they often only allow very specific ions to pass through them.
 For instance, a K+ channel may allow K+ to pass through but not Na+ or Cl-.
 This is due to the presence of a selectivity filter that selects for hydrated or dehydrated states of the specific ion.
-Also, as we shall learn later, the regulation of the movement of the various ions across the membranes is crucial for many important cellular functions.
+Also, as we will learn later, the regulation of the movement of the various ions across the membranes is crucial for many important cellular functions.
 These channels, therefore, are often gated (they have doors or gates that can be opened or closed).
 Depending on the channel, these gates may respond to voltage differences across the membrane (voltage-gated channels), specific signal molecules (ligand-gated channels), or even stretching or compressing of the membrane (mechanically-gated channels).

 Voltage-gated channels (shown above) open when membrane voltage changes.
 The concentration of ions in the intracellular fluid create the voltage.
 Amino acids in the protein transporter are sensitive to charge and cause the channel to open for a specific ion.